-Cleaning the toilet is a messy job, and there's always the chance of splashing cleaner or toilet water outside of the actual toilet.
-Prevent extra cleanup by removing all excess items from around the toilet.
+Remove everything from around the toilet.
+Cleaning a toilet is a messy job, and there's always the chance of splashing cleaner or toilet water outside of the actual toilet.
+Prevent extra cleanup by removing all excess items from around the toilet and on the tank lid.
 Don't forget to remove anything on top of the tank to prevent dropping items into the bowl during cleaning.

 Flush and Add Cleaning Solution

 Flush the toilet with the lid down to prevent splashing or spraying.
-Add your choice of powdered, liquid, or gel cleanser to the bowl.
-Try to apply the cleaner as close to the toilet rim as possible to prevent diluted cleanser.
+Add your choice of powdered, liquid, or gel cleanser to the toilet bowl.
+Try to apply the cleaner as close to the toilet rim as possible to prevent cleanser from being diluted.

 Clean the Exterior of the Toilet

 While the cleansing solution soaks into the toilet grime in the bowl, clean the outside of the toilet.
 Start at the top to prevent dripping on already clean surfaces.
 Spray the tank, handle, and tank edges with cleaner and wipe down.
 Next, do the outside lid of the toilet.
-Finally, wipe down the entire bowl.
+Finally, wipe down the entire outside of the bowl.
 Start with the sides and front before cleaning the bottom edges of the toilet where it meets the floor.
+Now is also a good time to quickly mop the floor around the toilet, which may also be dirty.

 Clean the Toilet Seat